-A hint of nostalgia, tightly packed with a light aroma, Darjeeling Tea is a fresh brew sourced straight from the mountains- what you’d sit sipping in your backyard on a rainy evening reminiscent of that time you’d spent up in the hills.
-Widely exported and heavily well known, Darjeeling Tea is referred to tea that has been grown in the hilly slopes of Darjeeling, Kurseong, and Kalimpong in West Bengal.
+With a hint of nostalgia, and tightly packed with a light aroma, Darjeeling Tea is a fresh brew sourced straight from the mountains.
+This is what you’d sit sipping in your backyard on a rainy evening reminiscing the time you’d spent up in the hills.
+Widely exported and celebrated worldwide, Darjeeling Tea is referred to as the “Fine Wine of Teas.”

-Yes, those hilly slopes you see winding up on your way to the mountains- most of it is homegrown Darjeeling Tea.
-The catch, however, is that Darjeeling Tea is strictly referred to as tea that has been completely grown in Darjeeling- from cultivating, growing, going through the production process, manufacturing, and the end result of processing in a tea garden.
+Yes, those hilly slopes you see winding up on your way to the mountains- most of it is home-grown Darjeeling Tea.
+The catch, however, is that Darjeeling Tea is strictly referred to as tea that has been completely grown in Darjeeling.
+From cultivating, growing, going through the production process, manufacturing, and the end result of processing in a tea garden.

 The history of Darjeeling Tea can be traced back to as early as the 1840s.
-A civil surgeon, Archibald Campbell brought some seeds of Camellia sinensis, commonly known as the Chinese tea plant, and tried his hand at tea planting in Darjeeling.
+A civil surgeon, Archibald Campbell who worked in the East India Company brought some seeds of Camellia Sinensis.
+This type of tea plant is also commonly known as the Chinese tea plant.
+He tried his hand at tea planting in Darjeeling.

 Flushes and Varieties of Darjeeling Tea

-Varieties of Darjeeling tea are:
+Varieties of Darjeeling Tea